-A participation agreement is a clear written agreement between the participating leaseholders about how they are going to jointly buy their freehold.
+A participation agreement is a clear written agreement between the participating leaseholders about how they are going to jointly buy the freehold.
+This is a formal, written agreement between the participating leaseholders about how they are going to jointly buy the freehold.

-This is a formal, written contract which agrees the course of action which will be followed, and lays out the obligations and responsibilities of each member of the group e.g. the amount of money each person has to pay and when.
+This is a formal, written contract which agrees the course of action which will be followed and lays out the obligations and responsibilities of each member of the group e.g. the amount of money each person must pay and when.

 If one or more members fails in their obligations, this can prove a real problem for everyone else.
-The funding of enfranchisement is crucial, and if someone doesn't pay their agreed share of the cost of the freehold purchase, the rest of the group may face a stark choice: stump up the shortfall, or default on the whole process. hand you are in a large block with 100 flats, getting the additional 49 leaseholders to sign up to the collective enfranchisement, and keeping them interested, is a much harder job.
+The funding of enfranchisement is crucial, and if someone doesn't pay their agreed share of the cost of the freehold purchase, the rest of the group may face a stark choice: stump up the shortfall, or default on the whole process.
+Further, it could leave you with insufficient numbers to qualify.